-When I speak to my Singaporean clients, most were surprised that someone living in Asia and non-residents have invested in the U.S. real estate market.
+When I spoke to my Singaporean clients, most were surprised that someone living in Asia and non-residents have invested in the US real estate market.

-Investment opportunities in the US housing market can be a very lucrative venture with America’s economic growth, stability, and regulatory environment.
+Investment opportunities in the US housing market can be lucrative with America’s economic growth, stability, and regulatory environment.

-There is no restriction whatsoever on types of investment property for sale in the U.S.
+There is no restriction on types of investment property for sale in the US.

 Yes, that is correct, and clearly, this is not the case for the real estate industry in other countries.

 You don’t have to be an American citizen to own a home in the United States.